SilverIronMan/ShekouWebsite/README.md

-# Websit for Shekufeh
+# Website for Shekoufeh

-This is a website made for Shekufeh.
+This is a website made for Shekoufeh.